CelebalTartan/flask-redis-queue/README.md

     4. Click on the "+ Add" button to add a new role assignment.

     5. In the "Add role assignment" blade, select the role you want to assign.
-In this case, choose "Managed Application Contributor Role" from the list of available roles.
+In this case, choose "Contributor" from role definition in Previleged administrator roles.

     6. In the "Add members" section, click on "Select members" to specify the members (users, groups, or service principals) to whom you want to grant the contributor access.